UEFI Multiboot (without needing MBR\Legacy booting)

 The WinPE boot files are placed on the second partition of the E2B drive.
 If the second partition is FAT32, you will immediately be able to UEFI-boot from the E2B drive.

-- Create a second Primary FAT32 partition on the E2B drive (FAT32 is required if you want to UEFI-boot)
+- Create a second Primary FAT32 partition on the E2B drive (FAT32 is required if you want to UEFI-boot immediately from the E2B drive)

-- Add the four WinPE UEFI files to the second partition in the correct folders (see above)
+- Add the WinPE UEFI files to the second partition in the correct folders (see above)

-IMPORTANT: Note that some systems may not offer a CSM\Legacy boot option because they will only present you with a UEFI-boot option when a FAT32 EFI-bootable folder+boot file is present.
-There is no way to avoid this except to rename the \EFI folder on the 2nd partition.
+IMPORTANT: Note that some UEFI-capable systems may not offer a CSM\Legacy boot option because they will only present you with a UEFI-boot option when a FAT32 EFI-bootable folder+boot file is present.
+There is no way to avoid this except to rename the \EFI folder on the 2nd partition if you need to MBR-boot to the E2B menu system.

 Option 2 - Use an 'X4' file extension